-With the witching hour nearly upon us, you’ll be thinking about great costume ideas to impress friends and acquaintances.
-Whether you’re going all out in a spectacular costume or keeping things simple as a ghost or a cat, the special care required to keep Halloween costumes clean can easily be overlooked.
+Whether you went all out in a spectacular costume or kept things simple as a ghost or a cat, the special care required to keep Halloween costumes clean can easily be overlooked.

 Costumes are often made of inexpensive materials, like acetate or acrylic, and feature basic structure and stitching that are designed for one-time wear.
 So what happens when you find a great costume that deserves some extra mileage in future years?
 Carefully cleaning and storing your costume will ensure it can be re-used for the next spooky party.